 Find out what makes slam poems different and how they’re used today to highlight social injustices.

-Slam poetry is a spoken-word form of poetry largely influenced by the free verse, musical style of Beat Generation poets like Jack Kerouac and Allen Ginsberg.
+Slam poetry is a spoken-word type of poetry largely influenced by the free verse, musical style of Beat Generation poets like Jack Kerouac and Allen Ginsberg.

 It first took off in the 80’s, when open mic sessions were organised in cafés in cities like New York and San Francisco.